DeltaAnalytics/machine_learning_for_good/README.md

 Data is powerful.
 We believe that anyone can harness that power for change.

-In this introductory course, students will learn foundational theory and the necessary coding skills to translate data into actionable insights.
+In this introductory course, students will learn the foundational theory and the necessary coding skills to translate data into actionable insights.
 Students will learn the latest machine learning tools and algorithms.

 Data science is a highly interdisciplinary practice: demanding critical thinking, understanding of statistics, and technical coding ability.
 Irresponsible application of powerful algorithms or an inadequate exploration of underlying assumptions can lead to spurious results.
 In this course, we emphasize the fundamentals of proper data science and expose students to what is possible using sophisticated machine learning methods.